Dolly Parton: 2005–2020: Touring and holiday album

 Parton earned her second Academy Award nomination for Best Original Song for "Travelin' Thru", which she wrote specifically for the feature film Transamerica.
 (2005) Due to the song's (and film's) acceptance of a transgender woman, Parton received death threats.
 She returned to number one on the country chart later in 2005 by lending her distinctive harmonies to the Brad Paisley ballad, "When I Get Where I'm Going".
 In September 2007, Parton released her first single from her own record company, Dolly Records, titled, "Better Get to Livin'", which eventually peaked at number 48 on Billboard's Hot Country Songs chart.
-It was followed by the studio album Backwoods Barbie, which was released on February 26, 2008, and reached number two on the country chart.
+It was followed by the studio album Backwoods Barbie, which was released on February 26, 2008 and reached number two on the country chart.
 The album's debut at number 17 on the all-genre Billboard 200 albums chart was the highest in her career.
 Backwoods Barbie produced four additional singles, including the title track, written as part of her score for 9 to 5: The Musical, an adaptation of her feature film.
-After the death of Michael Jackson, whom Parton knew personally, she released a video in which she somberly told of her feelings on Jackson and his death.
+After the death of Michael Jackson, whom Parton knew personally, she released a video in which she sombrely told of her feelings on Jackson and his death.

-On October 27, 2009, Parton released a four-CD box set, Dolly, which featured 99 songs and spanned most of her career.
-She released her second live DVD and album, Live From London in October 2009, which was filmed during her sold-out 2008 concerts at London's The O2 Arena.
+On October 27, 2009, Parton released a four-CD box set, Dolly, which featured 99 songs, spanning most of her career.
+She released her second live DVD and album, Live From London in October 2009, filmed during her sold-out 2008 concerts at London's The O2 Arena.
 On August 10, 2010, with longtime friend Billy Ray Cyrus, Parton released the album Brother Clyde.
 Parton is featured on "The Right Time", which she co-wrote with Cyrus and Morris Joseph Tancredi.
 On January 6, 2011, Parton announced that her new album would be titled Better Day.
-In February 2011, she announced that she would embark on the Better Day World Tour on July 17, 2011, with shows in northern Europe and the U.S. The album's lead-off single, "Together You and I", was released on May 23, 2011, and Better Day was released on June 28, 2011.
+In February 2011, she announced that she would embark on the Better Day World Tour on July 17, 2011, with shows in northern Europe and the U.S. The album's lead-off single, "Together You and I", was released on May 23, 2011 and Better Day was released on June 28, 2011.
 In 2011, Parton voiced the character Dolly Gnome in the animated film Gnomeo & Juliet.
 On February 11, 2012, after the sudden death of Whitney Houston, Parton stated, "Mine is only one of the millions of hearts broken over the death of Whitney Houston.
-I will always be grateful and in awe of the wonderful performance she did on my song, and I can truly say from the bottom of my heart, 'Whitney, I will always love you.
+I will always be grateful and in awe of the wonderful performance she did on my song and I can truly say from the bottom of my heart, 'Whitney, I will always love you.
 You will be missed.'"